GEOG 863:

 PrintPrint

 Since you'll be creating web-based maps, you'll need to have space on a web server to publish them.
 Some of you may have your own personal website set up already.
 If so, you can use that.
-We used to have webspace at Penn State (referred to as PASS, short for Penn State Access Account Storage Space) but this was retired in July 2023.
-As a replacement we're suggesting 000webhost.com which offers free accounts (1 free / user) and seems to have reliable uptime (which is also important and not always a given).
+We used to have webspace at Penn State (referred to as PASS, short for Penn State Access Account Storage Space) but this was retired.
+The University does offer a web publishing platform, sites.psu.edu, but it is WordPress-based and does not allow for authoring and uploading your own pages as we want you to do in this class.
+The platform we're currently recommending is infinityfree.com, which offers free accounts and seems to have reliable uptime (which is also important and not always a given).

-There's a number of alternative account options but it's the "Free Web Hosting" one that we're going to use.
+Step 1: There's a number of hosting plans but it's the "InfinityFree" for $0 that we're going to use.

 It'll churn for a few seconds and you'll have a webpage.